NATO commits to improving operations at Kabul airport

 He called that "the big, big, big challenge.”

-All too often over the past hours and days, NATO planes have been able to get to Kabul, only to be forced to leave empty or near-empty.
+All too often over the past hours and days, planes from NATO nations have been able to get to Kabul, only to be forced to leave empty or near-empty.

+Belgium, for example, sent two big C-130 planes into Kabul, but of some 500 people who had been called up to board, only “some 20 were lucky enough” to get on the first plane, foreign minister Sophie Wilmes said.
+A second plane had to return to neighboring Pakistan empty, since designated passengers could not enter the airport.

+“There are Taliban controls and U.S. controls which are very strict,” said Wilmes.

-Some allies called on the United States to secure Kabul airport for as long as it takes, even if that stretches beyond the evacuation of all U.S. nationals.
+She joined several other allies to call on the United States to secure Kabul airport for as long as it takes, even if that stretches beyond the evacuation of all U.S. nationals.

-A joint statement Friday said that “as long as evacuation operations continue, we will maintain our close operational cooperation through Allied military means” at the airport.
+A NATO statement Friday said that “as long as evacuation operations continue, we will maintain our close operational cooperation through Allied military means” at the airport.

 Spanish Defense Minister Margarita Robles said she already had received such assurances.